 Our Loan Agreement with PNC Bank provides us with access to a \$40.0 million senior secured revolving credit facility through October 31, 2024 and is collateralized by security interests in substantially all of our assets.
-As of June 30, 2022, there was no outstanding balance and \$40.0 million of undrawn availability under the Loan Agreement.
-As of December 31, 2021, we had a balance of \$17.5 million of outstanding borrowings and \$22.5 million of undrawn availability under the Loan Agreement.
+As of September 30, 2022, there was no outstanding balance and up to \$40.0 million of undrawn availability under the Loan Agreement.
+As of December 31, 2021, we had a balance of \$17.5 million of outstanding borrowings and up to \$22.5 million of undrawn availability under the Loan Agreement.

-The Loan Agreement contains customary conditions to borrowings, events of default and covenants, and also contains a financial covenant requiring us not to exceed a maximum leverage ratio.
-As of June 30, 2022, we were in compliance with this covenant, and we do not believe this covenant or any other provision in the Loan Agreement will impact our credit or cash in the next 12 months or restrict our ability to execute on our business plan beyond 12 months.
+The Loan Agreement contains customary conditions to borrowings, events of default and covenants, and also contains a financial covenant requiring us not to exceed a maximum leverage ratio at any time our undrawn availability under the Loan Agreement is less than 25%.
+As of September 30, 2022, we were in compliance with this covenant, and we do not believe this covenant or any other provision in the Loan Agreement will materially impact our liquidity or otherwise restrict our ability to execute on our business plan during or beyond the next 12 months.